ndf-zz/fv1testing/README.md

 - 5: Check DAC persistence within program

+     ADCL is transferred to DACL if POT0 is > ~0.5, otherwise DACL is not written.

      Result: DAC holds last written value

 - 6: ADC multiple reads return same value

+     Output: DACL is max if ADCL is exactly same, min if different.

      Result: ADC returns same value throughout program

 - 7: DAC multiple writes output only last written

+     Output: DACL is written with min, then overwritten with max

      Result: DAC outputs last written value in program